 These are the places where you can legally bet on sports in Pennsylvania (and their associated casino licensee):

-SugarHouse is located near Philadelphia and serves as the sister casino to Rivers.
+The artist formerly known as SugarHouse is now Rivers Philadelphia, serving as the sister property to Rivers in Pittsburgh.
 Sports betting began on property in December 2018, and the SugarHouse Sportsbook app was the first to launch in the PA market in May 2019.

 Parent company Rush Street Gaming created the software on its own via an in-house team of developers.
 While the platform comes from Rush Street Interactive, the group uses Kambi to manage its sports betting risk.